-We managed to locate some very poor original casts of some mammoth tusks and hired these, although they needed to totally remodel.
-I just basically got a shape so ligned the existing poor moulds with clay, and shot them full of foam, after adding some steel rods to take the strain and then sculpted to new tusks from the clay.
+We managed to locate some very poor original casts of some mammoth tusks and hired these, although they needed to be totally remodelled.
+I basically got a shape, aligned the existing poor moulds with clay, shot them full of foam after adding some steel rods to take the strain and then sculpted to new tusks from the clay.
 I then cast these in fibreglass to produce the new pair of fibreglass tusks.

-We started off by making a Marquette for the client to sign off this ended in clay to a scale so could use the model later as a reference, once a client was happy with the sculpture.
-Unfortunately I don’t have any photographs of the clay model just this photograph when I’d covered it in sheepskins to scale, so we could calculate how many skins we needed for the project.
-Just lots of pieces of kitchen roll cut to scale to represent the skins we needed for the project so that we could calculate how many skins we need to order for the project.
+We started off by making a maquette for the client to sign off - this was in clay to a scale so that we could use the model later as a reference.
+Unfortunately, I don’t have any photographs of the clay model - just this photograph when I’d covered it in lots of pieces of kitchen roll cut to scale to represent the skins we needed for the project so that we could calculate how many skins we needed to order.

-Colouring obviously was spasmodic and to get the uniformed colouration.
-We gave it a spray finish.
-Not perfect in the real world we would have gone through a series of dying and highlighting to get a more realistic look, but with a tight budget.
-It was the quickest way to get a result.
+Colouring obviously was spasmodic and to get the uniformed colouration, we gave it a spray finish.
+Not perfect in the real world and ideally, we would have gone through a series of dying and highlighting to get a more realistic look, but it was the quickest way to get a result with a tight budget.

 The size of the Mammoth was 11 feet high and 36 feet long.
 Click here for more photos.

 People working on the project were:

-Dave Astley – Cutting polystyrene, placing skins, sewing, painting
+Dave Astley - cutting polystyrene, placing skins, sewing and painting